InAbsencia/inabsentia.io/src/about.md

 -- [/r/unixporn](https://www.reddit.com/r/unixporn/wiki/themeing/dictionary#wiki_rice).
 {: style="text-align: justify;"}

-I'll be writing about and showcasing some of the ricing that I do, as well as other projects on this site.
+I'll be writing about and showcasing some of the ricing that I do, as well as other software related projects on this site.

 If you have any questions feel free to contact me through any of the avenues on the [contact](https://inabsentia.io/contact) page.